react-querybuilder/react-querybuilder/website/versioned_docs/version-7/migrate.md

 ### Parser functions removed from main bundle

 Since the [parser functions](./utils/import) are used less frequently than other utility functions—and not generally alongside each other—they have been removed from the main export.
-Although available as separate exports since version 6 (along with [`formatQuery`](./utils/export) and [`transformQuery`](./utils/misc#transformquery)), they could still be imported from `"react-querybuilder"`.
+Although these functions have been available as separate exports since version 6 (along with [`formatQuery`](./utils/export) and [`transformQuery`](./utils/misc#transformquery)), they could still be imported from `"react-querybuilder"`.
 They are now available _only_ as separate exports.
-This change reduced the main bundle size by almost 50%.
+(This change reduced the main bundle size by almost 50%.)

 ```diff
  // Version 6 only